 Prior to 2015 the entire 26 acres plus the 4.92 acres (not at issue) also owned by Zuber Crossing adjacent to the 3 at issue were used to grow hay and from time to time were harvested as such.
 After the lot split the residual 3 parcels continued to be used to grow hay and the Hay has been harvested from 2019 thru 2021 and evidence of such was provided to the County Auditor.
 Just because a lot was split or subdivided did not change its use by the mere lot split.
 2019 was the first year we looked to get into a formal lease agreement with someone for a longer term than 1 year and apply for the CAUV value on the commercial agricultural use of all 4 parcels as Hayfields.
-The Lots in question have been farmed under a farm lease since January 1, 2019 and have produced at least 2 cuttings of hay each year.
+The Lots in question have been farmed under a farm agreement since January 1, 2019 and have produced at least 2 cuttings of hay each year that have been sold for \$2,500 or more each year.
 The fields were reseeded during 2021 and yields increased during that year.
-During 2022 the fields were once again cut and produced baled hay in 2 cuttings in June and August.
+We are also reseeding the hayfields again in 2025.
+During 2022-2024 the fields were cut and produced baled hay in 2 cuttings in June and July-August.

-Although these 2 lots are the only ones contested where the Auditor errored in its classification in which we are appealing once again before Board of Revision, they are part of a 7-parcel (tract 26.93 acres) owned and used by Zuber Crossing, LLC (we acquired additional acreage, including non-commercial woodland and land that has been used for agricultural use that required a new survey to complete the transfers that were anticipated in 2018).
+Although these 2 lots are the only ones contested where the Auditor errored in its classification in which we are appealing once again before Board of Revision, they are part of a 6-parcel (tract 21.58 acres) owned and used by Zuber Crossing, LLC (we acquired additional acreage, including non-commercial woodland and land that has been used for agricultural use that required a new survey to complete the transfers that were anticipated in 2018).